Bosaif39/Tip-Calculator-Day-2-Project/README.md

 **Overview:**

-This is the day 2 project of the course 100 Days of Code: The Complete Python Pro Bootcamp.
+This project is from Day 2 of the course "100 Days of Code: The Complete Python Pro Bootcamp."
+It is a simple tip calculator that helps users determine how much each person should pay when splitting a bill, including a tip.

 **How It Works:**